-UK weather: Properties still without water or low pressure after bursts
+Thousands still without water after pipes burst in Kent and Sussex

 - Published

-Properties across Kent and Sussex are still without water or with low pressure after pipes burst due to snow and ice thawing rapidly.
+Thousands of properties across Kent and Sussex are still without water or with low pressure after pipes burst due to snow and ice thawing rapidly.

 On Monday, Southern Water said 20,000 customers were affected, while on Tuesday South East Water said about 15,000 still had "intermittent" supplies.